Fiat Chrysler to issue $2.5 billion mandatory convertible, shares

-MILAN Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI) said on Wednesday it would issue a mandatory convertible bond for $2.5 billion (1.55 billion pounds) and place up to 100 million of its shares to shore up funding for its 48-billion euros (37.86 billion pounds) investment plan.
+MILAN Fiat Chrysler Automobiles (FCAU.N) (FCHA.MI) said on Wednesday it would issue a mandatory convertible bond for $2.5 billion and place up to 100 million of its shares to shore up funding for its 48-billion euros ($61 billion) investment plan.

 Investors participating in the mandatory convertible offering will be entitled to receive shares in luxury carmaker Ferrari as part of a spin-off plan announced earlier on Wednesday.